mperdikeas/js-minmax-wt-alpha-beta-pruning/README.md

 # Implementation details

-There is a common further optimization in alpha-beta pruning which is to arrange the children nodes in the game tree in such a way as to maximize the possibility of pruning.
+There is a common further optimization in alpha-beta pruning which is to arrange the children nodes in the game tree in such a way so as to maximize the possibility of pruning.

 For the client programmer to activate this kind of optimization they only thing they have to do is to return the list of valid moves in the *listMoves*